shieldproject/shield/README.md

   plugin    TEXT,  -- short name of the target plugin, like 'postgres' endpoint  TEXT,  -- opaque blob used by target plugin to connect to
                    --   the remote data system.
-Could be JSON, YAML, etc.
+Could be JSON, YAML, etc. agent     TEXT,  -- IP address and port (in ip:port format) of the -- Shield agent that can backup/restore this target );
-);
 ```